LeetLLM

 Output

-1Trusted fields: ticket_id=48291; order_id=A10234; issue=damaged_item; region=US 2Summary: Customer requests a refund for a damaged delivered laptop.
-3Recent turns: 4customer: My laptop arrived damaged.
-5customer: Can you refund it?
+1Trusted fields: ticket_id=48291; invoice_id=A10234; issue=duplicate_charge; region=US 2Summary: Customer requests a billing credit for a duplicate GPU usage charge.
+3Recent turns: 4customer: My GPU usage was billed twice.
+5customer: Can you credit it?
 It cost 900 dollars.

 Compile one contract before taking any step

 The model gateway controls where a response may be generated.
-The support agent adds action rules: a refund reply needs published policy evidence, and a high-value refund needs human approval.
-These constraints must accumulate in one contract.
+On top of that, the support agent adds action rules: a credit reply needs published policy evidence, and a high-value credit needs human approval.
+The orchestrator carries both versioned policy IDs and their constraints, but it doesn't copy the gateway's primary and fallback lane table.
+Lane selection and retry behavior stay inside the gateway.
 If routing, retrieval, and tool execution each remember only their own rule, the full system can still violate policy.

 03-agent-contract.py